chkwon/Complementarity.jl/README.md

 ```julia
 solveMCP(m)
 ```
-This solves the MCP and stores the solution inside `m`, which can be accessed by `getValue(x)` as in JuMP.
+This solves the MCP and stores the solution inside `m`, which can be accessed by `getvalue(x)` as in JuMP.

 # Example 2